-Nigeria also known as the giant of Africa for its economic prowess is a western African country on the gulf of Guinea which boasts a population of about 174 million.
-Nigerians are proud of their culture especially their food.
-It is hard to meet a Nigerian who isn’t big on food, and it was even harder to pick just 10 out of their numerous amazing dishes.
+Nigeria also known as the giant of Africa for its economic prowess is a western African country on the Gulf of Guinea which boasts a population of about 174 million.
+Nigerians are proud of their culture, especially their food.
+It is hard to meet a Nigerian who isn’t big on food and it was even harder to pick just 10 out of their numerous amazing dishes.
+Here are some of the best Nigerian dishes to choose from.

 Rice And Stew